 Gather the ingredients.

-Roast the peppers, either under a broiler on high or over an open flame, until the skin blisters on all sides, about 10 to 15 minutes.
+Roast the peppers, either under a broiler on high or over an open flame (this can be done on a grill or over a stovetop gas burner), until the skin blisters on all sides, about 10 to 15 minutes.

 Let them “sweat” in a plastic bag for another 15 minutes.